-Erin advises clients on a variety of privacy and information security compliance issues, including implementation of digital services and products, operationalization of e-contract transactions under ESIGN and UETA, review of policies and procedures, performing gap analysis and risk assessments related to the handling of sensitive data, third-party agreements, vendor oversight and compliance programs.
+Erin also counsels clients on a variety of e-commerce, electronic marketing, digital contracts and security issues, including compliance advice relating to the development of new digital products and services; drafting and reviewing privacy-related policies and procedures and consumer-facing privacy notices; performing gap analysis and risk assessments related to the handling of sensitive data; oversight and review of third-party agreements and privacy compliance programs; and ensuring that existing products, services and marketing activities comply with privacy-related regulations.
+Erin advises clients on the implementation of digital services and products, operationalization of e-contract transactions under ESIGN and UETA, review of policies and procedures, gap analysis and risk assessments related to the handling of sensitive data, third-party agreements, vendor oversight and compliance programs.
 She has experience advising technology and e-advertising clients regarding compliance with state and federal laws, including the use and disclosure of consumer information and data privacy practices, under regulations such as TCPA, UDAAP/UDAP and associated FTC rules.
 In addition, her practice also includes handling disputes, litigation and enforcement actions related to data privacy violations.

-Erin has a strong understanding of the operational aspects of commercial and consumer lending.
+Erin also has a strong understanding of the operational aspects of commercial and consumer lending.
 Erin has broad experience in complex loan transactions, including trade finance, capital-backed subscription lines, and multi-bank, multi-state and international lending arrangements.
-She also represents clients in consumer loan transactions, regulatory compliance disputes, defense of enforcement actions, real property controversies, internal risk assessment, and debtor-creditor disputes, including enforcement of remedies, matters governed by the Uniform Commercial Code, fraud and tort counter-claims, credit risk management, and loss mitigation.
+She also has years of experience in representing clients in consumer loan transactions, regulatory compliance disputes, defense of enforcement actions, real property controversies, internal risk assessment, and debtor-creditor disputes, including enforcement of remedies, matters governed by the Uniform Commercial Code, fraud and tort counter-claims, credit risk management, and loss mitigation.